 Seng is a professional photography instructor based in Fremantle, Western Australia.

-He is an accredited professional photographer and photography educator – having taught at high school and university, designed courses for TAFE, universities and corporations, and project managed IT and eLearning development before he decided to combine his love of photography and teaching into Venture Photography Workshops.
+He is an award-winning accredited professional photographer and photography educator – having taught at high school and university, designed courses for TAFE, universities and corporations, and project managed IT and eLearning development before he decided to combine his love of photography and teaching into Venture Photography Workshops.

 He loves to travel, which is perfect for someone who likes discovering new places with his camera.
 He’s taken his camera across Australia and to Europe, India, New Zealand, Kenya, Nepal and South East Asia and has photographed everything from landscapes, street portraiture, architecture, street scenes and more on his travels.